apliteni/keitaro-wordpress-plugin/readme.txt

 == Changelog ==

+= 0.7.9 =
+Fix description text in the settings

 = 0.7.8 =
-Updated CLick Client to v3.8
+Updated Click Client to v3.8

 = 0.7.6 =
 Fix errors with regexp for offer macro